cebsmind/portfolio/README.md

 # Cebrail Portfolio

-# PROJECT 1 : Spaceship Titanic : Project Overview
+# PROJECT 1 : Spaceship Titanic :
 * **What I Have Learned**:
 1. *Enhanced proficiency in data preprocessing techniques.*
 2. *Gained hands-on experience in using Python for data analysis and machine learning.*